jquery/learn.jquery.com/page/events/event-basics.md

 ### Tearing Down Event Listeners

-To remove an event listener, you use the `$.fn.off` method and pass in the event type to off.
+To remove an event listener, you use the `.off()` method and pass in the event type to off.
 If you attached a named function to the event, then you can isolate the event tear down to just that named function by passing it as the second argument.